Nelson-Gon/mde/README.md

 #> # ... with 2 variables: ID <chr>, Vals <lgl>
 ```

-Please note that the ‘mde’ project is released with a [Contributor Code
+Please note that the `mde` project is released with a [Contributor Code
 of
 Conduct](https://github.com/Nelson-Gon/mde/blob/master/.github/CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.